JetBrains/teamcity-documentation/topics/notifications.md

 [//]: # (title: Notifications)
 [//]: # (auxiliary-id: Notifications)

-The _Notifications_ build feature is responsible for sending notifications about the build statuses and events to external services.
+The _Notifications_ build feature is responsible for sending notifications about build statuses and events to external services.
 Currently, the feature comprises __Email Notifier__ and __Slack Notifier__.

 This feature compliments the functionality of [project-level notifications](subscribing-to-notifications.md) that can be assigned to a particular user or user group.
 The Notifications feature allows configuring _notifications per build configuration_.
 This approach does not require referencing a specific TeamCity user and works better for group notifications.